Obama, Cartoon Network target bullying in documentary

 "That was amazing.
 Now I'm kind of friends with him," she said of the apology.

 The documentary airs Sunday at 5:30 p.m.
-Eastern Time and again at 8 p.m.
-Eastern Time on the Cartoon Network, which is owned by Turner Broadcasting System, Inc, a unit of Time Warner Inc.
+EDT (2130 GMT) and again at 8 p.m.
+EDT (0001 GMT) on the Cartoon Network, which is owned by Turner Broadcasting System, Inc, a unit of Time Warner Inc. (TWX.N)